 Alignment with the ITU strategic framework

-The model followed in the Action Plan seeks to move towards greater alignment with the overall RBM structure with the framework envisioned in the ITU strategic plan for 2024-2027.
+The model followed in the Action Plan seeks to move towards greater alignment with the overall results-based management (RBM) structure with the framework envisioned in the ITU strategic plan for 2024-2027.
 This RBM model applies an increased client-driven approach to the thematic priorities defined by the ITU strategic plan to enhance ITU-D’s efficiency in focusing products, support and results along these strategic pathways towards the longer-term goals

 This RBM model will serve as the framework for future planning and evaluation, enforcing a common structure between strategic and operational plans.
 This will include increased integration of ITU and United Nations statistics and indicators to enhance the evidence-driven approach to country needs analysis and planning.
 It will allow BDT to be more agile in adapting technical support and service offering to evolving trends and changing needs of members.

 To further guide coherent programmatic focus in delivery of the mandate at all levels and through ITU's regional presence, the ITU-D framework is designed for full regional level synchronization of RBM, thematic priorities, operational planning, sequenced technical support offerings and portfolio performance assessments.
 This will also help regions to strategically match BDT technical support according to each of the regional initiatives and specific local trends, while also maintaining alignment with the global vision and mission defined in the ITU strategic plan.

+Principles

+In its activities to achieve its priorities and objectives, the ITU-D will give due consideration to the following principles:

+Leaving no one behind

+Centralizing gender equality and women’s empowerment

+Delivering sustainable and resilient capacity development and outcomes

+Continued commitment to accountability

+Supporting multistakeholder coordination and collaboration

 Terminology